Top 5 Potential Toxins in Your Tap

 When you turn on your tap, you assume the water is safe to drink.
 There are regulations in place that set in place safety standards for your water – all covered by the Safe Drinking Water Act.
 So why is there so much news about contaminated water and should I worry?
 What can I do to protect myself and my family.

 Although much of the water provided to the public in the US it meets national safety standards, treated water can contain heavy metals and environmental pollutants such as lead, mercury, pharmaceuticals, herbicides and pesticides.
-We’ve written about how that can happen here (link to post about how water can get polluted via source, treatment and delivery) The good news is you can protect yourself and your family through the use of a water filter.
+We’ve written about how that can happen.
+The good news is you can protect yourself and your family through the use of a water filter.
 These are the top five toxins we think you should pay attention to and remove with an NSF certified water filter:

 1) Heavy metals (lead and mercury)